 To save money while driving, travel with others so they can not only share the drive time (which will let you cover more distance in a day) as well as the gas cost.
 You can also pack your own food rather than racking up the bill eating out for every meal throughout your trip.
 To cut down on costs with your overnight accommodation, see if there’s a travel card or hotel rewards program you can join to get discounted or free stays.

 Even if you have a car, it might be better for your budget to rent one for your trip.
 You may be saving money using your own car but the miles you’ll put on it will devalue it in the long run.
 If it still makes more financial sense to use your own car and you happen to have multiple cars in your family, go with the most fuel-efficient vehicle.
-For example, the Toyota Prius, Toyota Camry, Hyundai Ioniq, and Honda Accord are all known to have great gas mileage.
+For example, the Toyota Prius, Toyota Camry, Hyundai Ioniq, and Honda Accord are all known to have great gas mileage so they will take you further for the same number of gallons of fuel.

 When deciding whether it’s cheaper to fly or to drive to your destination, consider how far you’re traveling, how many people you’re traveling with, and the fuel efficiency of your car as well as the cost of gas with the help of a gas mileage calculator.
 Once you weigh all of these factors as well as your own personal preferences when it comes to traveling, you’ll be able to decide which option is more budget-friendly.